cthiele42/fnflow/README.md

 # fnflow
-Streamed data processing with Java functions as configurable processors
+Streamed data processing with Java functions as configurable processors using Spring Boot.